Using Action Groups

 You can also view action groups on the State tab in the context panel.
 For details, see Workflow Context Panel.

-11. At the bottom of the Workflow Action Group window, click New Action to create an action in the action group.
+11. At the bottom of the Workflow Action Group window, click New Action to add an action to the group.
 For more information, see Creating an Action.

-You can also add actions to action groups from the State tab in the context panel.
-Hover over an action group name to view the Add, Edit, and Delete buttons.
+You can also add actions to groups from the State tab in the context panel.
+Hover over an action group name to see the Add, Edit, and Delete buttons.

 A portion of the State tab showing the Add (plus symbol), Edit (pencil icon), and Delete (garbage can icon) buttons.